mathiasleroy/zapadisk.be/README.md

 FILES
 --------------

-The root of this project contains the source files.
+The root contains the source files.
-The actual website is in the folder `/docs/`.
+The website is in the folder `/docs`.
-All the files there are generated with [Jekyll](https://jekyllrb.com/).
+This folder is generated with [Jekyll](https://jekyllrb.com/).

-HOW MAKE CHANGES / MODIFY PAGES
+HOW TO MAKE CHANGES / MODIFY PAGES
 --------------

-1  get most recent version of the git repo:
+1  get the most recent version of the git repo:

     git pull;

-2  make changes in root folder (not /docs/index.html, read )
+2  make changes in root folder (not /docs)
 cf. [Jekyll documentation](https://jekyllrb.com/)

 3 build